 GPTs are fundamentally different to regulate than other technologies because they are characterized by their pervasive impact through all sectors of the economy and their inherent potential for further technical improvements and innovation (Bresnahan and Trajtenberg 1995), and we expect AI to be even more pervasive than past GPTs (Gruetzemacher and Whittlestone 2022).
-Institutions for regulating traditional industries, such as the Forestry Stewardship Council, regulate the flow of physical goods that only a few companies have access to; similarly, the International Maritime Organization (IMO) and the Federal Aviation Administration (FAA) regulate transportation, which, while not a physical good, nevertheless has scarce physical instantiations that can be prohibited from flowing from one place to another.
-The pervasiveness of GPTs means that regulation in such a straightforward manner is not possible.56 For example, anyone with internet access can use GPT-4.
+In fact, powerful 'jailbroken' AI systems have already proliferated into the Dark Web (Montalbano 2023).
+These models lack the controls built into mainstream models like GPT-4, which endeavor to prohibit nefarious use (e.g., malware coding, bomb making) Institutions for regulating traditional industries, such as the Forestry Stewardship Council, regulate the flow of physical goods that only a few companies have access to; similarly, the International Maritime Organization (IMO) and the Federal Aviation Administration (FAA) regulate transportation, which, while not a physical good, nevertheless has scarce physical instantiations that can be export controlled.
+The pervasiveness of GPTs means that regulation in such a straightforward manner is not possible.60 For example, anyone with internet access can use GPT-4.
 Containing and controlling frontier AI suddenly becomes very difficult (Suleyman and Bhaskar 2023), presenting a unique governance challenge.
 This may require innovative regulatory approaches like regulatory markets (Hadfield and Clark 2023).

 Another unique governance challenge of advanced AI is a result of the large number of coordination challenges it poses; as a result, challenges associated with its governance constitute a special class of public policy problems called super wicked problems (Gruetzemacher 2018).
 Super wicked problems are an extension of wicked problems, which are a class of ill-defined policy problems that have no definitive solution, only satisficing solutions that are only able to be formulated with severe restrictions (Rittel and Webber 1973).
-Super wicked problems extend this concept to include problems with four additional characteristics: (i) time is running out (ii) there exists no central authority (iii) those seeking to end the problem are also causing it (iv) hyperbolic discounting (Levin et al. 2012).
-The most common previous example of a super wicked problem is climate change, although it has been suggested that global pandemics may also constitute super wicked problems (Auld et al. 2021).
-Gruetzemacher (2018) suggests that challenges from advanced AI fit all the descriptions of not one super wicked problem but multiple (e.g., alignment, governance coordination)57, entangled super wicked problems.
-The lessons of success, or rather, the lack thereof, on other super wicked problems, like climate change or the COVID19 pandemic, do not bode well for finding a solution to the novel class of entangled super wicked problems posed by advanced AI.
+Super wicked problems extend this concept to include problems with four additional characteristics: (i) time is running out (ii) there exists no central authority (iii) those seeking to end the problem are also causing it (iv) hyperbolic discounting (Levin et al.